 Attended my third professional wrestling show of the year, this one promoted by an independent company called ECCW.
 The show was a lot of fun and I hope to get out to more local events in 2020.
 Next up is Ballroom Brawl 13 at the Commodore Ballroom on Saturday, January 18!

 Flew to Ontario to visit with friends and family over the holidays.
 Lots of Christmas shopping, dinners, desserts, and stories.
 I bought my niece her first tricycle that she seems to really enjoy :) Rang in the New Year at my brother’s in-laws, playing music and sharing in laughter.
-Was the perfect way to cap off the year.※ Permalink for post published on date_to_rfc822
+Was the perfect way to cap off the year.※ Permalink for “2019 Year in Review” published on date_to_rfc822